LuckyGirl-XU/SeqFilter/README.md

 ## Usage

 ### Quick Start
-Get started with SeqFilter using this quick-start example built on [DyGLib](https://github.com/yule-BUAA/DyGLib).
+Get started with SeqFilter using this quick-start example.
 Just follow the commands below to begin your journey with SeqFilter! 🚀🚀🚀

 ```shell
 git clone git@github.com:SeqFilter/SeqFilter.git